Developing and demonstrating portfolio of nature based and smart solutions for improving urban climate

 - Project management: Viimsi Municipality, Estonia

-- Co-funded by: European Union LIFE programme, Latvian State Regional Development Agency, Ministry of the Environment, Republic of Estonia and Society Integration Foundation, Republic of Latvia
+- Co-funded by: European Union LIFE programme, Latvian State Regional Development Agency, Ministry of the Climate, Republic of Estonia and Society Integration Foundation, Republic of Latvia

 - Operational time:09/2022-08/2027